The Fabray name had always been associated with royalty. They were the epitome of grace, class, and most importantly

-Her only downfall was that she had belonged to someone before Quinn and Quinn Fabray did not do seconds.
+Her only downfall was that she had belonged to someone before Quinn and Quinn Fabray did not touch a sub who previously belonged to someone else.

 Unless there was an exception.

-The dinner was to determine if there could be an exception made in this case and to say Quinn was curious about it would be an understatement.
-She was hoping to find another adventure, someone special.
-It was a yearning that had previously never been fulfilled.
+The dinner was to determine if there could be an exception made and to say Quinn was curious about it would be an understatement.
+She was hoping to find someone special.
+It was a yearning that had never been fulfilled.

-Entering the restaurant, Quinn was met with eyes from all over the place.
+As usual, when entering the restaurant Quinn was met with stares from all over.

 "Ms. Fabray, it is wonderful to see you tonight…your guest arrived fifteen minutes prior to yourself and is waiting for you at your reserved table."

 She follows directions well, Quinn thought.
-She had indeed informed the woman to be as obedient as she could tonight – in lieu of a test.
+She had indeed informed the woman to be as obedient as she could tonight – as sort of a test.

 Aside from that, Quinn hadn't embarked on a relationship of that type of intensity in a long time, nor did she plan to at this point.
 She was only looking for something to fulfill her needs for the time being.

 "Fantastic."
-Quinn uttered with a small smile, and the host led the way to her table.
-They were always so formal to her at these kinds of places and although she didn't always have the patience for it, she always to respond with class and respect.
+Quinn uttered softly with a small smile, and the host led the way to her table.
+They were always so formal to her at these kinds of places and although she didn't always have the patience for it, she made sure to respond with respect.